Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 So, what’s the best way to do this?
 Make sure you choose unsaturated oils and mind portions, while opting for variants that replace saturated fat with unsaturated fat to improve LDL.
 Although these tips are beneficial, you no longer need to ask yourself: “What is the healthiest oil to cook with?”, as we’ve done all the legwork for you in this guide.

 Maybe you’re trying to protect your heart, drop a few pounds or just feel better about what you’re putting on your plate.
-Either way, we’ve detailed the fat profile, cooking performance and overall benefits of the 10 healthiest cooking oils, so that you can cook smarter rather than greasier.
+Either way, we’ve detailed the fat profile, cooking performance and overall benefits of the 10 healthiest cooking oils in this nutritionist-reviewed guide, allowing you to cook smarter rather than greasier.

 Jump to Section